Cyclone damage shuts Jadestone's Stag oil field off WA

 "If there is any material impact to production or assets, Woodside will update the market in accordance with its continuous disclosure obligations."

-She said Woodside was continuing to supply domestic gas to its customers from its WA assets.
+The Woodside spokeswoman said it was continuing to supply domestic gas to its customers from its WA assets.

 Woodside operates the North West Shelf project and owns one-third of it.
 It also operates and owns most of the Pluto gas export project that supplies a small amount of gas to WA, and wholly owns the Macedon domestic gas plant.